thindil/rapporteur/README.md

 *testrapport.nim*

 #### Note
-If you want to sent reports to the server via HTTPS, which means usually, you have to compile your code with parameter "-d:ssl".
+If you want to send reports to the server via HTTPS, which means usually, you have to compile your code with parameter "-d:ssl".
 For example:
 `nim c -d:ssl myapp.nim`